What is bad credit?

 Where to find logbook loans for bad credit

 Logbook loans for bad credit are available on the high street.
-They are also found through stores such as cash converters and online.
+They are also found online.

 Some lenders specialise in logbook loans.
 Along with money lenders that offer logbook loans, and with other short-term loans.